diamondinzadirt/image-magazine-app/README.md

 - Testing Strategy

+1. Unit Test to ensure that the Pagination component renders correctly and displays pagination controls with the right function

+2. Tested pagination functionality to be sure users can navigate the page smoothly

-1. Test edge cases: Check for scenarios such as navigating to the first or last page, as well as handling of invalid page numbers.
+3. Test edge cases: Check for scenarios such as navigating to the first or last page, as well as handling of invalid page numbers.